shopgate/retail-red-docs/markdown/guides/integrations/shipFromStore/overview.md

   - creating shipments by using for example our build-in shipping providers
 - shipping the fulfillment orders

-Within this process it is possible to make adjustments to both sales order and fulfillment order.
-To handle the process you can either use our In-StoreApp, the Shopgate Admin <!-- TODO: link admin --> or implement the transitions in your system via the Shopgate API <!-- TODO link api docs order svc -->.
+Handling this process can be done by using the Shopgate Admin or In-StoreApp.
+By performing status transitions on the fulfillment order like 'packed' -> 'shipped' the system can trigger events, which can both trigger a notification to the customer or a webhook call to your platform.

-Fulfillments can be processed on various types of locations like warehouses, dropshippers and stores.
+The Fulfillment can be processed on various types of locations like warehouses, dropshippers or stores.
+While warehouses and dropshippers may not use Shopgates In-StoreApp or the Admin, fulfillment- and sales order updates can still be passed via our API to enable either webhook calls or customer notifications.

 ## How to get data into the Shopgate platform

 <!-- Max example -->
+Sales Orders
+Fulfillment Orders
 Locations
 Products
 Inventories // Cumulated Inventory
-Sales Orders
-Fulfillment Orders
 Configured Routes

 <!-- Min example -->